Accelize/apyfal/docs/tutorial/3-reusing_instance_with_instance_id.md

 ## Introduction

-This tutorial will cover creating a simple accelerator instance and process a file.
+This tutorial will cover how to reuse an instance and process a file.
 Along the way it will introduce the various components that make up AcceleratorAPI, and give you a comprehensive understanding of how everything fits together.

 ## Setting up a new environment